dfilan/pokerlottery/README.md

 This project was made with:
 - The python programming language
 - Flask, as a backbone
-- hosted on render (maybe in the future)
+- hosted on render (now at pokerlottery.onrender.com!)